Caualo/Frontend-course-Andre-Iacono/README.md

-# Frontend-exercises
+# Frontend-course-Andre-Iacono
-Here is where i put the exercises of the frontend courses i did.
+Here is where i put the exercises of the André Iacono course.